Integrity is one of the most character-defining attributes a person can have.

 But individuals with high levels of integrity resist this impulse.
 Instead, they know how valuable it is to give others the benefit of the doubt.

-Don’t assume the worst from everyone; if you suspect someone of lying or cheating but they claim otherwise, then find it in your heart to give them that second chance.
+Don’t assume the worst from everyone; if you suspect someone of lying or emotional cheating but they claim otherwise, then find it in your heart to give them that second chance.

 10) They Are Emotionally Intuitive